nyakowint/xsoverlay-keyboard-osc/README.md

 ## Known Issues

-- Positioning is still a little weird, especially if you scale the keyboard

-- ~~Steam might not instantly detect XSOverlay as closed.~~
-   - This was *not* a bie/plugin issue, Xiexe has since fixed this. woohoo
+- The bar will be positioned significantly higher than intended until moved/scaled.
+I consider this a non-issue

-If you have any other annoyances raise an issue and I might be able to fix it
+If you find any, create an issue so i can remember to try and fix it when i feel like it

-If you need help you can do the above or ask in my dev server [discord](https://discord.gg/BrUacrw4cy)
+If you still need help you can find me in my dev server [discord](https://discord.gg/BrUacrw4cy)

 ## Build from source